No rite of spring for golf: Masters postponed due to virus

 PONTE VEDRA BEACH, Fla.
-(AP) — Augusta National on Friday postponed the Masters, another massive hit to the spring sports calendar by the new coronavirus that already is responsible for the loss of March Madness and the delay of opening day baseball.
+(AP) — Augusta National on Friday postponed the Masters, another massive hit to the spring sports calendar from the new coronaivirus that already is responsible for the loss of March Madness and the delay of opening day baseball.

-So much for that annual rite of spring and the first week in April devoted to the brilliance of dogwoods and azaleas, and Tiger Woods chasing another green jacket.
+So much for that annual rite of spring and the first week in April devoted to the brilliance of dogwoods and azaleas, Amen Corner and Tiger Woods chasing another green jacket.

 “Unfortunately, the ever-increasing risks associated with the widespread coronavirus have led us to a decision that undoubtedly will be disappointing to many, although I am confident is appropriate under these unique circumstances,” Masters chairman Fred Ridley said in a statement.